Darren Aronofsky Says Mother! Is a Good Date Movie

 Do not go on a date with Darren Aronofsky!
 It’s too late for his girlfriend Jennifer Lawrence, but there’s still time for the rest of us.
-Aronofsky did a Reddit AMA this week about his controversial film Mother! when a redditor (“Professor Buttercup,” who does not seem like a professor, to be honest) asked the director if his movie would be good for a date, Aronofsky said yes.
+Aronofsky did a Reddit AMA this week about his controversial film Mother! when a redditor (“Professor Buttercup,” who does not seem like a professor, to be honest) asked the director if his movie would be good for a date.
+Aronofsky said yes.
 This is not true.
 Is your sink braced?
 Do you like — or at least tolerate — babies?
 Then this is not the date movie for you.
 “If watching this movie doesn’t lead to conversation the relationship won’t work out,” Aronofsky reasoned.
 “So yes, I think it’s a good date movie.”

-There are plenty of other things Darren Aronofsky can advise you in: maybe politics.
+There are plenty of other things Darren Aronofsky can advise you on: maybe politics.
 Maybe things to do in Boston — well, just outside of Boston, actually, in Cambridge.
 Maybe the Kardashians, even.
 Definitely scarves, but definitely not dating.

 Comments